Memory and Workload Management

 Use the MEMORY_LIMIT parameter to control the total amount of memory that queries running through the queue can utilize.
 By combining the ACTIVE_STATEMENTS and MEMORY_LIMIT attributes an administrator can fully control the activity emitted from a given resource queue.

 The allocation works as follows: Suppose a resource queue, sample_queue, has ACTIVE_STATEMENTS set to 10 and MEMORY_LIMIT set to 2000MB.
 This limits the queue to approximately 2 gigabytes of memory per segment.
-For a cluster with 8 segments per server, the total usage per server of 16 GB for sample_queue (2GB * 8 segments/server).
+For a cluster with 8 segments per server, the total usage per server is 16 GB for sample_queue (2GB * 8 segments/server).
 If a segment server has 64GB of RAM, there could be no more than four of this type of resource queue on the system before there is a chance of running out of memory (4 queues * 16GB per queue).